zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/apply-and-verify-your-web-server-configuration/1/_index.md

 To help unravel this dependency web &ndash; and remove the need for you to manually resolve cookbook dependencies &ndash; we're going to use [Berkshelf](http://berkshelf.com).
 Berkshelf uploads your cookbooks to the Chef server and retrieves the cookbooks that your cookbook depends on.

-Berkshelf comes with the ChefDK, so you don't have to install anything.
+Berkshelf comes with the Chef DK, so you don't have to install anything.

 When you created your cookbook, the `chef generate cookbook` command created a file named <code class="file-path">Berksfile</code> in the cookbook's root directory.